pag-iiitd/crosslibTest-study/README.md

 Theme-wise matches from testing and training library pairs, along with the similarity scores may be found in directories listed below:

-String and numeric manipulation
+- String and numeric manipulation

-Structural validation
+- Structural validation

-Natural language processing
+- Natural language processing

-Inter-theme
+- Inter-theme

 Note: The excel sheets in the directories are named with convention match_\<TrainingProjectName\>_\<QueryProjectName\>.xlsx

-Defects Revealed

-The Defects.xlsx sheet includes description of defects revealed from the study, along with the link to reported issues, if any.
+Defects Revealed: The Defects.xlsx sheet includes description of defects revealed from the study, along with the link to reported issues, if any.